You guys, yesterday was Fat Tuesday.

 - 2 tablespoons extra-virgin olive oil

-- 4 (about 2 pounds) boneless skinless chicken breasts
+- 4 pounds boneless skinless chicken breasts about 2

 - Salt and freshly ground black pepper